-Couples that do want to recover from infidelity are sometimes successful, and sometimes they are not.
+Couples that want to recover from infidelity can!
+With the right effort...

 Here are essential attitudes and behaviors required by the philanderer.

 Essential attitudes and behaviors required of the philanderer: